 Other Required Activities:

 Successful Fulbright Public Policy Fellowship candidates will include early to mid-career entrepreneurial and self-starter professionals with a graduate degree in a public-policy related field (e.g., JD, MPA, MPH).
-Competitive candidates must have a minimum of three to five years of full-time work experience and demonstrate how their work experience has prepared them for a technical specialist role, along with how the position will fit into their career trajectory.
+Candidates must have a minimum of three years of full-time work experience and demonstrate how their work experience (5 years is preferred) has prepared them for a technical specialist role, along with how the position will fit into their career trajectory.
 Postdoctoral candidates and practitioners active in the academic, public, or private sectors with a record of experience and accomplishment in a public policy related area are encouraged to apply.
-Candidates with field-specific background applicable to public policy (e.g.., Energy, Agriculture, Engineering) are preferred.
+Candidates with field-specific backgrounds applicable to public policy (e.g., Energy, Agriculture, Engineering) are preferred.

 Ph.D. is not required.
 Doctoral degree holders are eligible as long as they have three to five years of public policy relevant experience – as a professional/practitioner outside of the classroom.
 Candidates enrolled in a Ph.D. are eligible as long as they have a MA degree AND three to five years of experience.
 Candidates who have gone directly from undergraduate to Ph.D. and have completed the Ph.D., but do not have any work experience are not eligible.